 A Good Shave

 Ockham's (or Occam's) razor is a principle of analysis expounded by William of Ockham in the fourteenth century, and still guiding serious analysis today.
 Ockham proposed that explanatory entities not be multiplied beyond necessity; in modern terms, an explanation should use no more variables than are necessary.
+Such an explanation is said to be parsimonious.

 A prominent contemporary example of the application of Ockham's razor is the concept of socioeconomic status, or SES.
 For example, we could predict children's success in school from knowledge of several social and economic characteristics of their families: income, parents' schooling, parents' occupation, and so on.
 However, many of these variables are correlated: the more schooling you have, the higher your income tends to be, and so on.
 You can simplify the explanation by combining all these variables into a single measure of socioeconomic status.